maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To describe the third phase of construction with the massive sarsen stones and to investigate the popular but incorrect theory about the Druids."
+"To tell the story of the _final, giant_ construction phase and introduce the _famous false story_ of who built it: the Druids."

 **Target Vocabulary:**
-"This video covers the final construction phase and debunks a famous myth."
+"This video covers the final construction phase and introduces a famous myth."

 1.  **supersized**
 2.  **ball bearings**